J-DubApps/Blog/content/posts/2013/Yoda-Was-Right-About-Fear/Yoda-Was-Right-About-Fear.md

 {{< youtube kFnFr-DOPf8 >}}
 </div>

-Yoda’s buddhism actually offers a very real *insights* that I have found to be true in life: about how we experience attachment and *loss*, and how we *fear* losing people or things important to us.
-We all know (or *should know*) that constantly fearing loss is not good for your mental or spiritual health.
+Yoda’s buddhist speech offers a very real *insights* I have found to be true in life.
+About how we experience attachment and *loss*, and how we *fear* losing people or things important to us.
+We all know (or *should know*) that constantly fearing loss is not good for your mental health.
 And while you may not turn into Darth Vader, constant fear is just no way to live.
-And if you live fearing something (or fearing *other people* you may not even know), that fear gets a hold and next thing you know anger the next natural response.
-It starts with fear, but once it's anger and hate you're just one of those glass-half-empty cynics who see negative.
-Hate brings a special form of suffering.
+And people tend to get angry and hateful if they're fearful long enough.
+It all starts with fear.
+Fear of loss.
+Fear of *the other*.
+Fear is fear, but once it's anger and hate you've got a special form of suffering.
 It's weight.
 It's a dark way to experience life, a darker side of things *if you will* (pun). <br />

 So, yes, it's probably obvious to you that fear of loss makes you anxious and angry.
 But indulge me here, brave Star Wars fan.<br />

 In my teen years and beyond, I struggled internally with my mother’s decisions and the evolving state of her health.
 So I would try to get my mom to stop smoking or eat better, because I feared she would get cancer or die early like my father did in his 40s.
 So I tried many, many, times to help Mom just transform into this healthy person that she “should be”.<br />